awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 **Note**
 Accepted invitations continue to appear in the list for 30 days\.
 After that, they are deleted and no longer appear in the list\.

      AWS Organizations automatically creates a service\-linked role in the new member account to support integration between AWS Organizations and other AWS services\.
-For more information, see [AWS Organizations and Service\-Linked Roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.
+For more information, see [AWS Organizations and service\-linked roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.

      AWS sends an email to the owner of the organization's master account stating that you accepted the invitation\.
 It also sends an email to the member account owner stating that the account is now a member of the organization\.
    + If you choose **Decline** in the preceding step, your account remains on the **Invitations** page that lists any other pending invitations\.